MEleonoraRossi/Phylogenomics-Tutorial/Tutorial.md

 ```sh
 perl /software/FASconCAT-G_v1.04.pl -l -s
 ```
 It will concatenated the genes in random order, at the end you will have a matrix composed of 23 taxa and 21 genes.
+The matrix is `FcC_supermatrix.fas`.
 You can visualize the matrix using [SeaView](https://doua.prabi.fr/software/seaview)

 ## Tree inference : Maximum likelihood